 Misconception #4: Only the project manager and the control account manager should trouble themselves with EVM.

 Everyone, from employees to shareholders should have access to some aspect of EVM.
 Unless everyone on the project understands the importance of the work breakdown structure and all its moving parts, the whole method collapses.
-Reports will be inaccurate or late, task completions delayed and so on.
-To get the most out of EVM, everyone needs to understand the importance of following the WBS and the rules.
+Reports will be inaccurate or late, task completions delayed, and so on.
+To get the most out of earned value management, everyone needs to understand the importance of following the WBS and the rules.

 Earned value management is complex as it is beneficial for projects of any scale.
 Its scope, systems, terminology, and materials are abundant with information that caters to every industry.

 That being said, this article had covered only the general information, with the aim to bring it closer to the reader.
 It presented the key values and metrics at the core of every EVM strategy.